WorkerFramework/worker-framework/pages/en-us/Getting-Started.md

 	- workerArtifactId : worker-example
 		- This is the name of the worker back-end module's artifactId property.
 11. Click 'Next'
-12. Name the Project after its ArtifactId and specify the location of the project > Click 'Finish', for example:
+12. Name the Project after its ArtifactId and specify the location of the project, for example:
 	- Project name : worker-example-container
 	- Project location : C:\MyWorkerProjects\
+13. Click 'Finish'

 Due to a bug with the Apache Maven Archetype, some place-holders that are preceded with underscores are not replaced.
 A manual step is required that you replace these.
 In the generated container project `.../configuration/marathon-template-config` and `.../test-configs` folders include container configuration files that with left over place-holders within their file names.
 Replace all occurrences of `__workerArtifactId__` with the name of the worker back-end module's artifactId property (workerArtifactId).
 See the **Renaming Container Marathon Configuration Files** and **Renaming Container Test Configuration Files** table in the Appendix.